shenwei356/LexicMap/docs/content/tutorials/index/_index.md

 {{< toc format=html >}}

+## TL;DR

+1. Input files: **Sequences of each reference genome should be saved in separate FASTA/Q files, with identifiers in the file names**.
+2. Run:

+        # From a directory with multiple genome files
+        lexicmap index -I genomes/ -O db.lmi

+        # From a file list with one file per line
+        lexicmap index -X files.txt -O db.lmi

 ## Input

+{{< hint type=note >}}
+**Genome size**\
-LexicMap is designed for small genomes like Archaea, Bacteria, Viruses and plasmids.
+LexicMap is only suitable for small genomes like Archaea, Bacteria, Viruses and plasmids.
+{{< /hint >}}

-**Sequences of each reference genome should be saved in a separate FASTA/Q file, with the identifier in the file name**.
+**Sequences of each reference genome should be saved in separate FASTA/Q files, with identifiers in the file names**.

 - **File type**: FASTA/Q files, in plain text or gzip-compressed format.
 - **File name**: "Genome ID" + "File extention".
 E.g., `GCF_000006945.2.fa.gz`.